rpazyaquian/wdi_3_rails_commands_assessment/README.md

 I want to start a new Rails project/app called `BunnyApp`.
 What command should I type in the terminal?

     rails new BunnyApp --database=postgresql
+    CORRECTION: We will generally want to set the -T flag to not create tests, for now.

 ### Question 2